What’s the Buzz

 What does neurotypical mean?

-Neurotypical people are individuals whose brains function in a similar fashion to that of most of their peers.
-In other words, this person thinks, learns, and behaves in a manner that would be considered "normal" by the general population.
+Neurotypical people are individuals whose brains function similarly to those of most of their peers.
+In other words, they think, learn, and behave in a manner that would be considered "normal" by the general population.

 Is neurodivergence a disability or mental illness?